-Early voting is important for people who work a lot or don't have cars.
-In recent elections, one-third of Americans voted early.
-Many of them were black.3 The new laws reduce the number of days for early voting.
-This is bad for black people and working people who depend on being able to vote on the weekend or in the evening.
+Early voting is important for people who can't easily get to the polls on voting day (people who have to work, people without reliable transportation, etc.).
+In the last two presidential elections, a full one-third of Americans voted early, and a disporpotionate number of them were black.3 The new laws reduce the number of days for early voting and often the weekend and evening hours that are commonly used by working people or church groups that organize Sunday voting drives.